brendengerber/personal-budget/README.md

 * Description: Updates a purchase in the database with a specified new purchase and updates the corresponding envelope with a new budget based on the difference between the new and old purchase
 * Path: `/api/purchase/{id}`
 * Method: `PUT`
-* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}` OR `{"id": v4 UUID string, "envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}`
+* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx string}` OR `{"id": v4 UUID string, "envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx string}`
 * Response: JSON object containing an array with the updated purchase, and the corresponding envelope along with it's updated budget

 ## **Acknowledgement**